enasequence/read_docs/cli_09.md

 These samples can then be released programmatically through the secure HTTPS protocol using a tool such as curl.

-Below is an example of a environemtal sample release command:
+Below is an example of a environmental sample release command:

 ```
 curl -u username:password -F "SUBMISSION=@submission.xml" "https://www.ebi.ac.uk/ena/submit/drop-box/submit/"